Table of Contents

-Bromocriptine is a dopamine agonist and decreases the synthesis and secretion or prolactin.
-It reduces the rate of tumour cell division and also decreases the growth of the individual cells.
-It is usually given orally, twice a day, starting at a dose of 1.25 mg, and gradually increased, normally doses greater than 7.5 mg are not needed except in macroadenomas.
-Side effects include nausea, nasal stuffiness, depression, psychosis and orthostatic hypotension
+Bromocriptine is a dopamine agonist and decreases the synthesis and secretion of prolactin.
+It reduces the rate of tumor cell division and also decreases the growth of the individual cells.
+It is usually given orally, twice a day, starting at a dose of 1.25 mg, and gradually increased, normally doses greater than 7.5 mg is not needed except in macroadenomas.
+Side effects include nausea, nasal stuffiness, depression, psychosis, and orthostatic hypotension

-Female patients intolerant to even small doses of oral bromocriptine can be prescribed intravaginal bromocriptine, it provides same efficacy as the oral route.
+Female patients intolerant to even small doses of oral bromocriptine can be prescribed intravaginal bromocriptine, it provides the same efficacy as the oral route.

 After initiating treatment, prolactin levels return to normal levels within a few days—weeks in microprolactinoma in 80—90 % of patients.

 Patients who do not respond, or are intolerant to bromocriptine can be given cabergoline.
 It can be given twice a week due to its long half-life.
-It has a superior efficacy than bromocriptine in reducing prolactin levels and tumour shrinkage.
+It has superior efficacy than bromocriptine in reducing prolactin levels and tumor shrinkage.
 Side effects are less than bromocriptine which include nausea, headache, fatigue and dizziness.

-In women presenting with infertility secondary to prolactinoma, as prolactin levels normalize, the gonadal function also recovers and menstruation returns within a few months.
-Sometimes, the woman may become pregnant even before the appearance of menstrual cycle, hence patients are advised to use barrier methods of contraception until normal menstrual cycles resume.
+In women presenting with infertility secondary to a prolactinoma, as prolactin levels normalize, the gonadal function also recovers and menstruation returns within a few months.
+Sometimes, the woman may become pregnant even before the appearance of the menstrual cycle, hence patients are advised to use barrier methods of contraception until normal menstrual cycles resume.
 This helps to correctly assess the timing of conception, and also helps the physician to withhold the medical management upon conception.